elok/CarND-Advanced-Lane-Lines/README.md

 1. Organization - there were too many data to keep track of, to validate, and return.
 In addition to the Line() class, I added two more classes -- Calc_Lane_Results() and LaneLine().
 Calc_Lane_Results was used to return calculated data back to the calling function and LaneLine() and MasterLaneLine() was used to keep track of everything across all frames of the video.
 Organizing the data helped me tremendously.

 2. Invalid Lane Lines - I think the main cause of invalid lane lines were shadows.
 At least that was what I observed using the video in the assignment.
 I had to be creative in how I checked for valid lane lines.
 One thing that helped was creating a pandas dataframe of stats that store most values such as lane width and curvature across all frames.
 I would then look for bad lane lines in the output video and compare it with the data that I output.
-This helped me come up with thresholds that would identify bad lane lines.
+This helped me come up with thresholds that would identify bad lane lines and told me the final method that was used to find a good lane line.

 The following is a sample output of the dataframe of stats:<br>
 <img src="./output_images/sample_stats_results.jpg" width="100%" height="100%">